chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 How do we handle `Exception` in methods that do asynchronous work?
 Do we simply wrap them in `try-catch` to handle them?
 Well, that doesn't work.

-If an snchronous method throws exception, that is being run on another thread, our current thread cannot simply get them.
+If an snchronous method throws exception, that is being run on another thread, our current thread doesn't get to know about that.
 That exception doesn't effect the current thread directly, but the application actually failes internally to do what it was supposed to do.
 Very unreliable and bad, right?
 It fails, but user doesn't get to know!

 So, the following method `DoAsyncWork_2()` **DOES NOT work as expected, and it cannot catch the exception** while the program failed internally!
 Execution never reaches the `catch` block.